PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 | 1 | This packet is relayed to a single node.
 The header is followed by [N](#library-versions) bits that hold the destination node id. |
 | 2 | This packet is relayed to multiple nodes.
 The header is followed by [M](#library-versions) bits that hold the destination nodes (one bit per node). |

-Only RPC packets are relayed.
-Other packets should have the relay type set to 0.
+Only RPC packets are relayed to other clients.

 The payload comes after header and relay destination, but the bit stream is first aligned to 8 bits before the payload starts.